 Rosh Pinah Primary School takes a broad view of education for sustainability, encompassing healthy lifestyles, respect for diversity, interacting with the community and protecting the environment.

-In 2009 Transport for London wrote about the school “The school’s commitment to its STP has led to a 26 per cent reduction (32% in 2010) in pupils travelling by car.
+In 2009 Transport for London wrote about the school “The School’s commitment to its STP has led to a 26 per cent reduction (32% in 2010) in pupils travelling by car.
 STP initiatives have been used as a context for class work including analysis of WoW (Walk Once a Week) data by Key Stage 2 pupils.
-The newly installed cycle and scooter storage is in constant use.
-The school travel newsletter keeps everyone up-to-date including local residents who receive their own version.
-The school’s JRSOs take an active part in promoting the STP and help the school champion with the WoW and park and stride schemes.”
+The newly-installed cycle and scooter storage is in constant use.
+The School travel newsletter keeps everyone up-to-date including local residents who receive their own version.
+The School’s Junior Road Safety Officers (JRSOs) take an active part in promoting the STP and help the School champion with the WoW and park and stride schemes.”

-At Rosh Pinah we encourage recycling throughout the school with recycling boxes in all resource areas and a compost bin in the playground for which the children are responsible.
+At Rosh Pinah we encourage recycling throughout the School with recycling boxes in all resource areas and a compost bin in the playground for which the children are responsible.
 There is also a composter for kitchen staff to use.
-We recycle paper, cans, unwanted footware, ink cartridges and plastic water bottles.
+We recycle paper, cans, unwanted footwear, ink cartridges and plastic water bottles.

 Junior Road Safety Officers

 We have pupils who are appointed JRSOs or selected usually for a one year period.
 The JRSOs and all their helpers are a huge help to the Road Safety Officer for the local area, as they help promote road safety issues within the School and local community.

 Designed for nine to 11-year-olds, the JRSO scheme recruits one or two children in each participating school to act as road safety champions and lead on promoting road safety issues amongst their peers, through initiatives such as games, competitions and special assemblies.